Need some quick tips or guidance? Read more on our blog!

 For most charities, their risks and liabilities extend further than just the events they run.
 Using over 30 years’ experience, we’ve developed a bespoke insurance solution designed to protect your charity against a range of risks, including cover for public and employers’ liability, trustees’ indemnity, buildings and contents, charity vehicles and more.

 We understand that your priority is the service you provide, so we want to build a long-term partnership you can rely on.
-Every year we carry out market exercises to make sure you’re always getting the right cover at the most competitive price – because we don’t wait for you to come to us with problems, we come to you with solutions!
+Every year we carry out market exercises to make sure you’re always getting the right cover at a competitive price – because we don’t wait for you to come to us with problems, we come to you with solutions!

 We work to a Service Level Agreement for enquiry handling, offering exceptionally fast solutions to your routine charity and event insurance needs as they happen.
 If you need to make a change to your policy, we’ll respond the same day and won’t charge administration fees for any transaction, including new business, mid-term or renewal.

-Fundraising, whilst vital, can be a significant investment – so if your charity couldn’t afford to lose the money from deposits, venue hire or any other outlays prior to an event, then it’s a good idea to have charity event insurance in place to protect your investment.
+Fundraising, whilst vital, can be a significant investment.
+So, if your charity couldn’t afford to lose the money from deposits, venue hire or any other outlays prior to an event, then it’s a good idea to have charity event insurance in place to protect your investment.

 Not only that, but charities have an extra responsibility to their staff, volunteers and service users to make sure they’re protected against any additional risks they may encounter at an event.